DokimiCU/exile_experiments/extra_biomes/README.txt

 Mod does not on it's own work, unless new plants and trees and soils registered in nodes_nature.

+Exile_dev_extra.mt = the amidst file used to develop these biomes.
+Copy paste the file into Amidst > biome.

 Core code needs: